Coyanosa, Texas

-Coyanosa is an unincorporated desert village in Pecos County, located in the Permian Basin in West Texas, United States.
+Coyanosa is a census-designated place (CDP) in Pecos County, Texas, located in the Permian Basin in West Texas, United States.
 Its population was 155 at the 2020 census.
 Part of the Coyanosa Draw runs adjacent to the town, 2.2 miles to the west.
-There is a food store, two Mexican restaurants, a public library, an RV park and a post office at Coyanosa by way of businesses and services.

-Coyanosa is mentioned as the hometown of the main character in the book "The man from Coyanosa" (1998) by Lauran Paine.

-People from Coyanosa are called Coyanosans.

-Coyanosa is the main portion of the eponymous census-designated place (CDP).

 History

 Coyanosa was originally settled as a ranching community in the early 1900s.
 A post office was established in 1908, but was discontinued 10 years later.
 Further development of the community resumed in the 1950s, as numerous water wells were drilled in the area to irrigate nearby cotton farms.
 By 1958, around 200 people lived in Coyanosa.
 The post office reopened, and by the early 1960s, the population had risen to 600.
 Increasing fuel prices in the mid-1970s made irrigation unprofitable and forced many area cotton farms out of business.
 A decline in the number of inhabitants soon followed.
 By 1990, Coyanosa had around 270 people.
 That figure had fallen to 138 by 2000.